Henchworm/Henchworm/README.md

 ### Chris Hewitt | Backend Developer | Denver, CO
 ###### Programmer, musician, type II fun enthusiast and lifelong student.
-Currently studying back end engineering at the Turing School of Software and design.
+Professional Ruby on Rails engineer at a FinTech startup.

 ###### Ya like jazz?
 Check out my music and thoughts...when my new site is up(development is crankin!)